Cherryland, California

 Cherryland is an unincorporated community and census-designated place (CDP) in Alameda County, California, United States.
-Cherryland is located between Ashland to the north and the city of Hayward to the south.
+Cherryland is located in the historic Eden Township between Ashland to the north and the city of Hayward to the south.
 The population was 15,808 at the 2020 census.

 History

 Cherryland largely comprises the residential subdivision of the vast orchards (2,200 acre) of San Lorenzo pioneer William Meek, often called the "first farmer" of Alameda County.
 "Cherryland" was the name of one huge subdivision of this farm initiated by third-generation heirs in 1911.
 The Meek Mansion is located on Hampton Road in the northern part of Cherryland.
 The mansion is maintained by the Hayward Area Recreation and Park District, in conjunction with the Hayward Area Historical Society.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 1.2 square miles (3.1 km^{2}), all of it land.
-San Lorenzo Creek runs partly through the unincorporated community and outlines most of the unincorporated community's northern border.
+According to the United States Census Bureau, the CDP has a total area of 1.2 square miles (3.1 km^{2}), all land.
+San Lorenzo Creek runs partly through the unincorporated community and defines most of the unincorporated community's northern border.